 - salt and pepper

 Rinse and slice the fennel bulb into 1/2 inch thick slices (they can be a little thinner depending on the size of the bulb).
-Heat one tablespoon of the olive oil over medium-high heat in a metal pan.
-I like to use copper cookware for a nonstick surface.
+Heat one tablespoon of the olive oil over medium-high heat in a saute pan.

 Add the fennel to the pan, along with half of the rosemary and a good pinch of salt and pepper.
-Flip often and allow to sear until a nice golden crust forms.
+Flip often and allow to sear until golden.

 Add the stock to the pan and reduce the heat.
 Cover and allow to steam for a few minutes.
 Remove the fennel and the liquid from the heat and set aside in a bowl.

 Wipe the pan clean and add the remaining olive oil.
 Season the chicken breasts with salt, pepper, and the remaining rosemary.
-Increase the heat on the pan to medium-high, and add the chicken.
+Increase the heat on the pan to medium-high, and add the pounded chicken breast.

 Allow the chicken to cook completely, turning every few minutes to develop a nice sear.
-When the chicken is almost done, drizzle with the honey and add the garlic to the pan and allow to cook for a minute or two before adding the lemon rind and reducing the heat.
+When the chicken is almost done, drizzle with honey and add the garlic to the pan.
+Allow to cook for a minute or two before adding the lemon rind and reducing the heat.

 Add the fennel and its liquid back to the pan with the chicken, cover, and turn off the heat.
-Allow these to sit together for several minutes before serving over rice, mashed potatoes, or pesto-tossed pasta.
+Allow these to sit together for several minutes before serving over pesto-tossed pasta.